HIV Testing - Which Test Is Right For Me?

 Accuracy: 98% accurate for HIV 1&2

-If you don’t like injections, you can request an antibody (Ab) test that uses a fluid, ‘oral mucosal transudate’ from your cheek and gums instead of blood.
+If you don’t like injections or needles, you can request an antibody (Ab) test that uses a fluid, ‘oral mucosal transudate’ from your cheek and gums instead of blood.
 Again, the test carries a window period of 3 months which means that if you’ve put yourself at risk during this time, you’ll need to take another test in a few months’ time.

 Q. I may have caught HIV 3 months ago, and I want my test results immediately.

 Available from: some GUM/ HIV clinics

 Accuracy: 98- 99 % accurate for HIV 1&2

 Some clinics in the UK offer rapid HIV testing which gives you a result in under an hour.
 This means you can take the test and get your result in the same visit.
 The test is an antibody (Ab) test and can be done via blood sample or oral swab.

 Rapid HIV tests screen antibodies so require a 12-week window period for an accurate result.
 They are also slightly less accurate than laboratory tests, (98.03% for oral and 99.68% for blood).

 Rapid tests which detect both antibodies and the p24 antigen are available at some clinics but these require a sample of blood.

 Q. I don’t want to go to a clinic.

 A. Testing options: Home HIV sampling kits